BoschSmartHome/bosch-shc-api-docs/README.md

 The use of the API only applies to private, non-profit individuals.
 A commercial use in any way, either direct or indirect, is prohibited.

-Using the API requires identification against the local Smart Home Controller with an individual Client ID and Client name that starts with "oss_" followed by the name of the open source project or the name of the developer.
+Using the API requires identification against the Bosch Smart Home Controller with an individual Client ID and Client Name that starts with "oss_" followed by the name of the open source project, or the name of the developer.

 The Client must register with the primary role "ROLE_RESTRICTED_CLIENT".